Boarding Program Frequently Asked Questions

 Does Rockland Country Day School have a dress code?

-It is strongly advised that each International Student travel with a Visa credit card to be used for incidentals throughout the year.
+It is strongly advised that each International Student travel with a Visa or MasterCard credit card to be used for incidentals throughout the year.

 Proof of medical insurance coverage is required for all boarding students.
 If you are coming to us through the Cambridge Institute, please arrange to purchase insurance with their help, as soon as possible and before you travel to the US.

-You will be paired with an adviser when you arrive and will be able to choose from a list of faculty advisers once school has been in session for a month.
+You will be paired with an advisor when you arrive and will be able to choose from a list of faculty advisors once school has been in session for a month.